To Do in the Vieux this May:

 1010 Conti Street

 Like to play dress up?
-This fun new museum is for you.
+This fun museum is for you.
 The collection includes elaborate Carnival king and queen costumes, hand-beaded Mardi Gras Indian suits, unique Cajun Mardi Gras outfits, and more.
 Whatever you do, don’t leave without riffling through the “costume closet” where you can try on the Mardi Gras getups of your choice and post selfies.

 Old U.S. Mint, 400 Esplanade Avenue